no-need-to-be-anonymous/git/practices/16personalities.md

 **TL;DR**

-16 personalities is a short personality test that helps with communication within the team and uncovers general strong points and weaknesses of every team member.
+16 personalities i a short personality test that helps with communication within the team and uncovers general strong points and weaknesses of every team member.

 ## What Is 16 Personalities